diogopmonteiro/wm/README.md

 The goal of this tool is to provide watermark services to owners of copyrighted artwork to prevent tampering and edition without detection.
-The tool started as a project of the Forensic Cybersecurity course at Instituto Superior Técnico, and now we are open source it.
+The tool started as a project of the Forensics Cyber-Security course at Instituto Superior Técnico, and now we are open source it.